-- CG 9.3.21 Costing practitioners should refer to IHPA's Australian Mental Health Care Classification version 1.0 User manual for guidance and understanding on the classification and reporting of the Mental Health activities.
-Costing practitioners should also note that Mental health services in each Jurisdiction are regulated by Jurisdictional legislation and guidelines and must ensure that these are considered for different reporting purposes. - CG 9.3.22 Given the statutory requirements of mental health services, many systems already exist that may act as feeders for costing purposes.
-Common mental health feeder systems should capture and report amongst other items, the following fields: - the patient's unique identifier;
+- CG 9.3.21 Costing practitioners should refer to IHPA's Australian Mental Health Care Classification Version 1.0 User manual for guidance and understanding on the classification and reporting of the mental health activities.
+Costing practitioners should also note that mental health services in each jurisdiction are regulated by jurisdictional legislation and guidelines and must ensure that these are considered for different reporting purposes. - CG 9.3.22 Given the statutory requirements of mental health services, many systems already exist that may act as feeders for costing purposes.
+Common mental health feeder systems should capture and report amongst other items, the following fields:

+- multiple health care provider indicator

+- program code

+- provider type

+- the date of service

+- the patient's unique identifier

-- the patient unique episode identifier;
+- the patient unique episode identifier

-- the phase of care
+- · the phase of care

-- Program code;

-- the date of service;

-- multiple health care provider indicator;

-- provider type;

-- the time into and out of the unit; and
+- the time into and out of the unit

 - other patient demographic factors such as sex and age.

 - CG 9.3.23 Costing practitioners should perform quality assurance checks on the mental health extracts prior to the costing process.
 For example, checks should be made on the date of service (to test reliability to remove error dates, check time into and out of the unit, and ensure dates are relevant to the period being costed).
-If ward/appointment duration is used as a cost driver, checks should be performed to ensure that the duration of the service event is reasonable.
+If ward or appointment duration is used as a cost driver, checks should be performed to ensure that the duration of the service event is reasonable.